NethulaRankidu/birthday-wish/readme.md

 │   ├── balloon.png (balloons used in birthday card)
 │   └── placeholder-pfp.jpg (placeholder profile picture used in webpage, a unknown man icon) ├── index.html (the main webpage with structure)
-├── readme.md (the readme file, the one you're currently reading) ├── script.js (the file which checks the GET parameters and appends them for the website) └── style.css (the file which has the stylings)
+├── LICENSE (the MIT license which is used in this project) ├── readme.md (the readme file, the one you're currently reading) ├── script.js (the file which checks the GET parameters and appends them for the website) └── style.css (the file which has the stylings)